osohq/oso/docs/content/any/reference/tooling/ide.md

 #### Features

 - Syntax highlighting.
-- Diagnostics (errors & warnings) from your Oso policy displayed in the editor.
+- Diagnostics (errors & warnings) from your Oso policy are displayed in-line in the editor and in VSCode's **Problems** pane.

 ### [Vim](https://github.com/osohq/polar.vim)